Diversity, Equity, Inclusion, Justice, and Accessibility

 Recent Fellows and Other Students Talk About Their Projects

-- Olivia Vilá looks at flood risk and recognition of the Latino and Latina community.
+- Olivia Vilá looks at disaster recovery and recognition of the Latino and Latina community.

 - Delandra Clark tells how Sea Grant “fueled her passion” for environmental engineering.

 - Aiman Raza discusses how protecting oyster reefs benefits a variety of sea animals.

 - Karla Lopez explains enhanced engagement and risk communication for underserved communities.